| Title: | Cite 'R' Packages on the Fly in 'R Markdown' and 'Quarto' |

 pkg_list<character> = "':pkg' v. :ver [:ref]"

-Template used in pkrt_list()
+Template used in pkrt_list().

 r<character> = "R version :ver [:ref]"